Watch highlight of Hampton Court Palace

 Last admission: 15:00.

-Check for palace or temporary route closures before you visit.
-And learn more about the conservation work taking place this year.
+Check for palace or temporary route closures and conservation work taking place this year before your visit.

 Tickets and prices